ga-wdi-boston/rails-api-one-to-many/README.md

 WOAHHHHHH!
 You mean, that little `rails generate` command wrote all of this for us!??!
 Somebody get these guys a raise!

-Let's walk through every line of the `controller` file and see how it works...
+Let's walk through the `controller` file though and make sure it looks right.

-Looks pretty similar to our `PatientsController`.
+Ok, it looks pretty similar to our `PatientsController`, and everything seems in order.
+Now, let's make sure it works by testing each action using `curl`.

 _*WARNING:*_
-We must be *mindful* of how much code
-`scaffold` creates, there are many instances that you may not WANT all actions.
+We must be *mindful* of how much code `scaffold` creates, there are many instances that you may not WANT all actions.
 How would you modify this file if you didn't want anyone to be able to `create` doctors?
-Is this the only place we would need to modify our code?
+Is this the *only place* we would need to modify our code?
+If we delete a `create` action, we must also add it to the `except [:new, :edit, :create]` list!

 ## Model File

 `create    app/models/author.rb`

-...not much new here.
+...not much new here. `Author` inherits from `ApplicationRecord` which gives us all the methods we need in the controller (like `.new`, `.all`, etc.)

 ## Migration File